Skip to main content

 The Interest Rate Matters Too

-Quickly paying off credit card debt, with interest rate in the mid-teens, is one thing.
-But paying off low interest debt is quite another.
-Many people are taking out a good size mortgage these days at 3% and using that equity to invest into the stock market.
+Quickly paying off credit card debt, with an interest rate in the mid-teens, is one thing.
+But paying off low-interest debt is quite another.
+Many people are taking out a good-sized mortgage these days at 3% and using that equity to invest in the stock market.
 They are taking risks by doing so.
 There are no guarantees in either market, after all.
-However, this could be a prudent move for those who have ample liquidity to ride out any lost in income and volatility in the markets.
+However, this could be a prudent move for those who have ample liquidity to ride out any loss in income and volatility in the markets.

 Sometimes, you need to be realistic about what’s possible.
 It might not make sense (or be in your best interest) to pay off debt really quickly.
 In some cases, you might need to take 36 months instead of 12 to pay off debt.
 You may even want to keep paying the minimum for 30 years, in the case of a mortgage.